 Since the beginning of the Bologna process, higher education systems in the European Higher Education Area have grown significantly.
 Although the trend towards mass higher education began before the launch of the Bologna process, the speed of transition has certainly accelerated during the last decade.
 The student populations in Armenia, Lithuania, Montenegro and Romania have practically doubled in size.
-In another 20 countries, student participation has increased by more than 20 percent.
+In another 20 systems, student participation has increased by more than 20 percent.
 Only in Spain has the number of students decreased.
-Overall, this picture across the European Higher Education Area fits well with acknowledged global massification trends in higher education, and indeed the rapid speed of European change in higher education demography is being out-paced by other world regions (cf. Teichler/Bürger 2008 in OECD HE 2030 volume 1: Demography).
+Overall, this picture across the European Higher Education Area fits well with acknowledged global massification trends in higher education, and indeed the rapid speed of European change in higher education demography is being out-paced by other world regions.

 As the size of the student population has grown, so too has the number of higher education institutions - at least in most countries.
-Indeed in Armenia, Austria, the Czech Republic, the former Yugoslav Republic of Macedonia, Italy, Malta, Montenegro and Slovenia, the number of higher education institutions has expanded by more than 100 %.
+Indeed in Armenia, the Czech Republic, the former Yugoslav Republic of Macedonia, Italy, Malta, Montenegro and Slovenia, the number of higher education institutions has expanded by more than 100 %.
 A large part of this growth has been in vocational and professional higher education programmes, and the sector has also seen growth in private, government-recognised higher education institutions.
+In Italy, although 20 universities have been established in the past 10 years, the dramatic increase in institutions can mostly be explained by the recognition of academies of music and fine arts (Afam system) as higher education institutions.

 However, trends regarding higher education institutions are not universal.
-While some countries have seen significant increases in numbers of institutions, 13 countries have reported reductions in their number, usually as a result of another trend: the merging higher education institutions to create greater critical mass.
+While some higher education systems have seen significant increases in numbers of institutions, 13 have reported reductions in their number, usually as a result of another trend - the merging of higher education institutions to create greater critical mass.

 Over this same period, changes in policy priorities reflect developments in the emphasis laid on different action lines in the ministerial communiqués.
-In 1999, just after the Bologna declaration, implementing Bologna degree structures or acceding to the Bologna process itself were among the main policy goals for thirteen countries.
-This 'first generation' Bologna priority was, however, much less prominent in 2008/09 (although still relevant for five countries), when the focus had shifted to other Bologna priorities, particularly quality assurance and the development of National Qualification Frameworks.
-Questions of mobility, access, participation and funding remain consistently important over time for the totality of countries.
-The general shift in national higher education priorities also indicates that countries have already begun to look forward to giving reality to the European Higher Education Area in the next decade.
+In 1999, just after the Bologna Declaration, implementing Bologna degree structures or acceding to the Bologna process itself were among the main policy goals for thirteen countries.
+This Bologna priority was, however, much less prominent in 2008/09 (although still relevant for five countries), when the focus had shifted to other Bologna issues, particularly quality assurance and the development of National Qualification Frameworks.
+Questions of mobility, access, participation and funding remain consistently important over time when looking at all Bologna countries.
+The general shift in national higher education policy priorities also indicates that countries have already begun to look forward to giving reality to the European Higher Education Area in the next decade.